 It’s always important to explain how YOU need to be lifted and what is best for YOU.
 You need to feel safe and comfortable.
 So when they returned I explain to them how I wanted/needed to be lifted after he asks if I can move myself across the seats (which I can’t).

 Thankfully once I was back in my wheelchair he left to go and drive the Ambulift.
-We are left with the two lovely special assistance agents in the Ambulift who chat away to us.
+We are left with the two lovely special assistance agents in the Ambulift who chat away with us.
 They are completely the opposite of the driver and what I always expect from the service at Edinburgh Airport special assistance.

 Additional Services Available At Edinburgh Airport

 This means that you can notify the staff at Edinburgh Airport that you are on your way, on the tram for example or have arrived.
-They will then come to meet you and provide the required assistance, such as guiding you into the airport.
+They will then come to meet you and provide the required assistance, such as guiding you to the airport.
 The Welcome App helps staff understand your requirements and improves disability awareness, which improves the user’s overall customer service.

 The Eagle 2 Lifter is also available at Edinburgh Airport and I was lucky to be the first to try it out a few years ago.
 The Eagle Lifter provides disabled passengers who are unable to be lifted with a manual sling.
 This hoist can be essential for many disabled passengers wishing to travel by air and should be available at all airports.